ziplab/QTool/doc/classification.md

   Three major related options.

-  1. `--wd` set the default L2 weight decay value.
+  1. `--wd` sets the default L2 weight decay value.

   2. Weight decay is originally proposed to avoid overfit for the large number of parameters.
 For some small tensors, for example the parameters in BatchNorm layer (as well as custom defined quantization parameters, such as clip-value), weight decay is advocated to be zero. `--decay_small` is for whether to decay those small tensors or not.